 Cancel: Cancel the changes.

-Workflow task will be auto deleted when article move out of current step.
+Workflow tasks will be auto deleted when article move out of current step.
 For example, when article moved from draft WF step to internal review WF step, a WF task will be created.
 If user approve the article from internal review WF step to final review WF step or reject back to draft WF step than the current workflow task will auto deleted.